Alex

 -

-Bachelor’s Degree in Secondary Education: Youth & Training from University of Nebraska at Omaha (2021)
+Bachelor of Science in Secondary Education: Youth & Training from the University of Nebraska at Omaha (2021)

 -